kalehmann/blog-kalehmann-de/_posts/2019-09-19-schuelerraustausch.markdown

 On our second Thursday we visited our fourth and final company - this time BMW in Leipzig.
-While the tour was mostly an advertisement on how eco friendly BMW is now (only green energy used, parts of the manufactoring side are made out of wood, no welding used...) the tour was nevertheless really worhtwhile, in particular seeing the high level automation there.
+While the tour was mostly an advertisement on how eco friendly BMW is now (only green energy used, parts of the manufactoring side are made out of vwood, no welding used...) the tour was nevertheless really worhtwhile, in particular seeing the high level automation there.

 Last year in Columbus we visited to city hall hoping for a change to present